 Fighting an ATF Forfeiture

 Special Agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) might seize and attempt to forfeit property that they suspect is being used in criminal activity.
-The authority for the seizure is provided under the Department of Justice’s Asset Forfeiture authority.
+The authority for the seizure of property is provided under the Department of Justice’s Asset Forfeiture authority.